cjreilly/e15/independent-study/README.md

 *Bridge* - breaks up collision domains
 *Network Interface Card* - hardware extension card that implements features of the OSI model *Wireless Access Point* - a wireless router configured to either route or repeat traffic

+OSI is beneficial in describing communications because it is an open non-proprietary standard that is recognized around the world.

 ### X10